 NURS 449: Leadership in Professional Practice Post-Licensure Track

-Prerequisites: Admission to the post-licensure RN-BSN program
+Prerequisites: Admission to the post-licensure RN-BSN program or approval by course faculty

-Credit Hours: (5) Three lecture hours.
-Six hours Practicum
+Credit Hours: (3) Three lecture hours

 Detailed Description of Content of the Course

 This course focuses on leadership style, management and leadership theories, change, quality management, fiscal and economic issues, personnel management, legal and ethical issues, healthcare organizations and policy, professionalism, political action, and career development.
-The clinical component of the course will be individualized to the needs of each student in order to meet course objectives.
-The clinical component activities may include job shadowing, workshops, mandatory research and political events, financial planning projects, and staff development projects such as mentoring.

 The objectives and content of this course are derived from the AACN Essentials of Baccalaureate Education for Professional Nursing Practice and the School of Nursing’s philosophy and conceptual framework to facilitate the achievement of the program objectives.
 Additionally, the major topics and skills covered in this course are common to major leadership and professional development nursing textbooks.
 Current research and advancement in theory and clinical practice also determine content.